-After all first-tier courses have been assigned classrooms during the initial schedule production for a given term, the Academic Scheduling Office staff will assign classrooms for contract and non-credit/CEU courses.
-University classrooms will only be assigned to these courses once they are entered into the Banner system by Office of the University Registrar’s Contract/CEU coordinator.
+After all first-tier courses have been assigned classrooms during the initial schedule production for a given term, the Academic Scheduling team staff will assign classrooms for contract and non-credit/CEU courses.
+University classrooms will only be assigned to these courses once the request is received by the Scheduling staff via CourseLeaf CLSS.

 Third Tier: Ad-Hoc Reservations